UpekshaAriyawansha/AI-driven-clothing-recommendation-system/README.md

 ## Project Overview

-FabriQ is designed to help users find clothing recommendations that match their style, body shape, skin tone, age, gender and occasion.
+FabriQ is designed to help users find clothing recommendations that match their style, body shape, skin tone, age, gender, weight, height and occasion.
 The system leverages image data and user preferences to provide accurate fashion suggestions.

 This repository contains:
 - Frontend UI (React)